tloncorp/tlon-apps/docs/channels.md

 Stop watching a channel for unreads.

 ##### Actions
 All of the previous pokes affected your local ship (joining and leaving, unreads, and so on).
-The following pokes are *actions*, meaning they will be synced across the network.
-When `%channels` on your ship hears an action, it issues a *command* to the host's `%channels-server` (see the above [diagram](#diagram)).
+The following pokes have effects that need to be synced across the network.
+They're called *actions*.
+When %channels on your ship hears an action, it issues a *command* to the host's %channels-server (see the above [diagram](#diagram)).

 ###### %post %add
 ```hoon